AmenRa/indxr/README.md

 }
 ```

-Each line of the `documents.jsonl` file is as follows:
+Each line of `documents.jsonl` is as follows:
 ```json
 {
   "doc_id": "d123",